PamelaShaw/PlasmodeSimulation/synthetic_simulations/Readme.md

 Code used to generate the synthetic data results to be added shortly.
-If you wish to reccieve this code in the interim, contact Pamela.A.Shaw@kp.org
+If you wish to recieve this code in the interim, contact Pamela.A.Shaw@kp.org